-- If there is a similar drug on our Drug List you can take instead or - If you should ask for an exception from these changes.
-To learn more about asking for exceptions, refer to Chapter 9 Section G2 of your Member Handbook.
+- If there is a similar drug on our Drug List you can take instead or - If you should ask for an exception from these changes to continue covering the drug or the version of the drug you have been taking.
+To learn more about asking for exceptions, refer to Chapter 9 of this Member Handbook.